(02) 9192 1600

 Surgery

-Chin implant and augmentation surgery usually lasts between one to two hours and is typically performed under general anesthesia.
+Chin implant and augmentation surgery generally takes one to two hours and is usually performed under general anaesthesia.
 For chin implants, small incisions are made either under the chin or inside the mouth.
-The surgeon then places the implants to enhance chin prominence.
-The incisions are carefully closed with sutures.
+The implant is positioned, and the incisions are closed with sutures.

 • Surgery Time